 #3 Take Oral Antihistamines

-If you’re experiencing an allergic reaction to your lash adhesive, oral antihistamines can help provide relief from the itchiness and irritation.
+If you’re experiencing an allergic reaction to your lash adhesive, oral antihistamines can help provide relief.
+The one most frequently used is Benadryl and it worked well for my clients.

 However, it’s recommended to consult an ophthalmologist or allergist before taking any medication.